gixxi/lambdaroyal-memory/design/next.release/datastructures.md

 ### Indexes are functional

 Indexes do not directly refer to atomic attributes of data but to a a comparator function that takes two data items into account and can act on arbitrary attributes or relations between them of that very data.

+### How is a Index used within a transaction

+####Invariant

+No matter whether what the constraint contract part of the index is executed whenever a user alters a STM ref of a value that is supported by indexes.

+Technically indexes are watchdog functions to the STM refs of values.